 Bottom line was: Some UK companies did have a very impressive stock, and some provided a very friendly and comprehensive pre-sale service, but overall, their products were not quite right for me.

 So... why did I opt for the Engine Factory.
 Well... my [further afield] search strategy was the same, and I did look at a number of US sites.
 But essentially, the Engine Factory ticked all the boxes.
 When navigating their website it was by far the most comprehensive and open.
 It had many videos demonstrating customers engines, and when I did a search on YouTube I found Petrolhead videos of the company at car shows and events.
-Moreover, after my initial inquiry, I was phoned by their Ford engine production manager (Christian Nelson) to discussed my requirements and conditions -in detail.
+Moreover, after my initial inquiry, I was phoned by their Ford engine production manager (Christian Nelson) to discuss my requirements and conditions -in detail.
 They also have a UK rep'.
 So I'm as confident as I can be that what I order will be of the quality I expect.